ravi-kan/ravi-kan/README.md

 # Ravi Kant
 Front End Engineer | Embracing Technology

+# About
+Currently a fresher to this workd of infinite opportunities of learnings and experiences.
+Aspire to democratize technology to the every houseand every individual.

 <!--
 **kavirant/kavirant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.